-Audience: Franklin University and Urbana University students, using the Creative Cloud software in on-campus computer labs.
+Audience: Franklin University students, using the Creative Cloud software in on-campus computer labs.

 Some on-campus classroom computers and computer labs have Adobe Creative Cloud software installed, such as Photoshop, InDesign, and more.
-As part of a new licensing model, all Franklin and Urbana students that use Adobe Creative Cloud software on campus computers will need to log in with an Adobe ID.
-This Adobe ID is not connected to your Franklin or Urbana account in any way.
+As part of a new licensing model, all Franklin students that use Adobe Creative Cloud software on-campus computers will need to log in with an Adobe ID.
+This Adobe ID is not connected to your Franklin account in any way.
 The process below outlines how to create an Adobe ID and sign in to a Creative Cloud application.

 Creating a new Adobe ID